 Return to menu

 The Fox School of Business and Management offers a stimulating Honors Program for students who demonstrate exceptional ability and achievement in their studies.
 High school students with SAT scores of at least 1300 (Math/Critical Reading) and rank in the top 15% of their class, and college students with at least a 3.6 grade point average are encouraged to apply.
-The program consists of a Lower Division laptop component and an Upper Division component.
+The program consists of a Lower-Division component and an Upper-Division component.
 Students earn an Honors Certificate upon completion of each.
-Students who enter Temple University as freshmen are also invited to join the University Honors Program.
-For more information on this program, please visit the website at www.fox.temple.edu/honors.
+Students who enter Temple University as freshmen are part of the University Honors Program.
+For more information on this program, please visit the web site at www.fox.temple.edu/honors.

 Students admitted to the Honors Program may apply to join the Research Scholars program.
 Research Scholars work with faculty mentors on research projects in their chosen field.
 The research culminates in a senior thesis that students present during the spring of their senior year.
 Special scholarships are available for Research Scholars.

 Students who enter the FSBM Honors Program are expected to join the Business Honors Student Association as well as the student organization in their major.
-For more information about the FSBM Honors Program and the Research Scholars Program, please contact Dr. Lynne Andersson, Director, FSBM Honors Program, 106E Speakman Hall, 215-204-5088, or Charles Allen, Associate Director, FSBM Honors Program, 106F Speakman Hall, 215-204-8122, or visit the website at www.fox.temple.edu/honors.
+For more information about the FSBM Honors Program and the Research Scholars Program, please contact Dr. Lynne Andersson, Faculty Director, FSBM Honors Program, 106E Speakman Hall, 215-204-5088, or Charles Allen, Administrative Director, FSBM Honors Program, 106F Speakman Hall, 215-204-8122, or visit the web site at www.fox.temple.edu/honors.

 All freshmen in the Fox School of Business and Management are part of a learning community.
-Courses within the community typically include the "Law in Society" (Law 1001) and "Computer and Applications" (CIS 1055) classes, which are scheduled in a block and may be taken together by students as a group.
+Courses within the community typically include Human Resource Management (Organization and Management 1101) paired with either Macroeconomic Principles 1101 or Microeconomic Principles 1102.